alicebordignon/UniOn/README.md

    a) Can I do statistical analysis with my data?

    b) Are there some differences between the North and the South of Italy in terms of educational offer?
+If yes, in which disciplines?

-   c) If yes, in which disciplines?
+   c) Are there some numerical differences between males and females in the italian universities?
+If yes, in which disciplines?

+   d) Are there some relevant numerical differences between graduate and out of course students?
+If yes, in which disciplines?

 # METADATA